Cotswold Holiday July 2009 - page 2

 |

-What did we think of the Shakespeare Houses trail?
+So what did we think of the Shakespeare Houses

-Well, although we're not particularly into Shakespearian heritage we
+trail?
+Well, although we're not particularly into Shakespearian

-certainly found the trawl round the houses interesting and it's
+heritage we certainly found the trawl round the houses enlightening and

 Shakespeare Houses and Gardens adult ticket cost £17 (we used